SMPTeam/smp/README.md

 # What is SMP?

 SMP(Smart Market Protocol) is an experimental digital protocol that enables instant market survey and trade to anyone, anywhere in the world.
 SMP uses Ethereum's peer-to-peer technology to operate with no central authority: managing transactions are carried out collectively by the network.
-SMP is the name of open source software which enables smartcontract-based makert.
+SMP is the name of open source software which enables smartcontract-based market.

 For more information, see http://smprotocol.net/index.html .